PhongTong/How-to-CAD-Inventor/README.md

 ---
 <a name="S6"></a>
-### Session 6: Variable Tables and Equations!
+### Session 6: Parameters and Equations!
 (Thursday, January 29)

 **Objective:** In this session, we'll investigate two often underappreciated yet extremely useful tools, parameters and equations.
-These tools allow the user to create various configurations of the same model, depending on specific needs.
+These tools allow the user to create various configurations of the same model, which can vary in size, shape, and even color!
 Session 6’s goals include:
 * Learning how to create parameters and equations.
 * Creating configurations of the same model.